-Broad-graded structures, as illustrated in Figure 49.2, have six to nine grades rather than the 10 or more grades contained in multi-graded structures.
-They may include 'reference points' or 'market anchors' that indicate the rate of pay for a fully competent performer in the grade and are aligned to market rates in accordance with 'market stance' policy.
-The grades and pay ranges are defined and managed in the same way as multi-graded structures (ie mid-point management) except that the increased width of the grades means that organizations sometimes introduce mechanisms to control progression in the grade so that staff do not inevitably reach its upper pay limit.
+Broad-graded structures, as illustrated in Figure 46.2, have six to nine grades rather than the 10 or more grades contained in narrow-graded structures.
+They may include 'reference points' or 'market anchors', which indicate the rate of pay for a fully competent performer in the grade and are aligned to market rates in accordance with 'market stance' policy.
+The grades and pay ranges are defined and managed in the same way as narrow-graded structures except that the increased width of the grades means that organizations sometimes introduce mechanisms to control progression in the grade so that staff do not inevitably reach its upper pay limit.
 The mechanisms available consist of: